 \textbf{(3)} The impact between partial matches and shared patterns changes dynamically due to concept drift in payload value distribution, especially in data streams.
 This means that pattern matching engines and optimization techniques shall adapt to such dynamics.
-For instance, \F\ref{fig:pattern-graph}b, at time point \code{$t_1$}, both state \code{SP(AC)} and \code{SP(AB)} have two PMs and \code{SP(ACC)} has two complete matches while \code{SP(ACE)} has one.
-That is equal resource consumption for PMs in \code{SP(AC)} and \code{SP(AB)}, but PMs contribute more to { $P_2$} than { $P_3$}.
-However, when processing new data elements in \code{$D_2$}, at the time point \code{$t_2$}, one more PM is generated at \code{SP(AC)} while two more complete matches are generated at \code{SP(ACE)}.
-Now, PMs in \code{SP(AC)} consume more computational resources than those in \code{SP(AB)} while PMs contribute more to { $P_3$}. \looseness=-1
+For instance, in \F\ref{fig:pattern-graph}b, at time point \code{$t_1$}, both state \code{(AC)} and \code{(AB)} have two PMs and \code{(ACC)} has two complete matches while \code{(ACE)} has one.
+That is equal resource consumption for PMs in \code{(AC)} and \code{(AB)}, but PMs contribute more to { $P_2$} than { $P_3$}.
+However, when processing new data elements in \code{$D_2$}, at \code{$t_2$}, one more PM is generated at \code{(AC)} while two more complete matches are generated at \code{(ACE)}.
+Now, PMs in \code{(AC)} consume more computational resources than those in \code{(AB)} while PMs contribute more to { $P_3$}. \looseness=-1